 What Can You Change on the Wiki?

-Since the FamilySearch.org website features an open edit concept on the tree and wiki pages, there are so many aspects of the reference guides that we can improve.
-These changes include:
+Since the FamilySearch.org website features an open edit concept on the tree and wiki pages, we can improve many aspects of the reference guides.

 How to Edit The FamilySearch Wiki

-If we have small changes and/or do not want to learn how to edit the Wiki (the process is a little scary for some), then we can submit improvements to a specific locality page via this link.
+If we have minor changes or do not want to learn how to edit the Wiki (the process is a little scary for some), we can submit improvements to a specific locality page.

-If we want to make more significant changes, we need to request editing privileges through this page.
+If we want to make more significant changes, we must request editing privileges through this page.
 Watch the video below for a guided tour on adding links and reference material to the website.

 Please help make the FamilySearch Wiki the best resource for yourself and your genealogy buddies by submitting changes.
 That way, you can spend more time researching your family tree or writing your ancestor's stories.